styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Game-styled UI controls that integrate seamlessly with the existing interface
 - Automatic detection and enhancement of the cauldron modal
 - Efficient filtering system for managing large monster collections
-- Clean, responsive design that matches the game's aesthetic

 ### Better Forge
 Comprehensive equipment management system with advanced disenchanting capabilities: